Amazon CodeGuru Reviewer

 Amazon CodeGuru Profiler is always searching for application performance optimizations, identifying your most “expensive” lines of code and recommending ways to fix them to reduce CPU utilization, cut compute costs, and improve application performance.
 For example, CodeGuru Profiler can identify when your application is consuming excessive CPU capacity on a logging routine instead of executing on core business logic.

-CodeGuru Profiler continuously analyzes application CPU utilization and latency characteristics to show you where you are spending the most cycles or time in your application.
-This analysis is presented in an interactive flame graph that helps you visually easily understand which code paths consume the most resources, verify that your application is performing as expected, and uncover areas that can be optimized further.
+CodeGuru Profiler continuously analyzes application CPU utilization, heap usage, and latency characteristics to show you where you are spending the most cycles or time in your application.
+The CPU and latency analysis is presented in an interactive flame graph that helps you easily understand which code paths consume the most resources, verify that your application is performing as expected, and uncover areas that can be optimized further.

-Flame graphs visualize the performance of your application by aggregating all the stack traces running at a given moment in time.
+Flame graphs visualize the performance of your application by aggregating stack trace samples over a period of time to produce an accurate picture of the application's behavior during that time.
 You can use a flame graph to understand which paths consume the most resources, verify that your application is performing as expected, and uncover areas that can be optimized further.
 For example, method UploadGreyImage is spending $134,868 per year and this is consuming 10.22% wall clock time, so if you didn’t expect it to spend so much time you should investigate.

-CodeGuru Profiler automatically identifies performance issues in your application and provides intelligent recommendations on how to remediate them.
-These recommendations help you identify and optimize the most expensive or resource intensive methods within your code without you needing to be a performance engineering expert.
+CodeGuru Profiler automatically identifies performance issues in your application and provides ML-powered recommendations on how to remediate them.
+These recommendations help you identify and optimize the most expensive or resource intensive methods within your code without requiring you to be a performance engineering expert.
 These optimizations help you reduce the cost of your infrastructure, reduce latency, and improve your overall end user experience.

 When it sees opportunities to optimize your application performance, Amazon CodeGuru Profiler explains why it is recommending a change, what’s causing the issue, how to resolve it, and where in the code this issue is impacting your application.
-This recommendation shows you that this expensive line of code costs you $182.16K per year and is spending 2.97 of your active CPU cost.
-If you follow the suggested resolution steps you will be able to save up to $182.16K
+This recommendation shows you that this expensive line of code costs you $182.16K per year and has a 2.97% impact on your CPU utilization.
+If you follow the suggested resolution steps you will be able to save up to $182.16K.

 Amazon CodeGuru Profiler continuously analyzes your application profiles in real-time and detects anomalies in the behavior of your application and its methods.
-Each anomaly is tracked in the Recommendation report and you can see time series of how the method’s latency behaves over time with anomalies clearly highlighted.
+Each anomaly is tracked in the Recommendation report of the CodeGuru Profiler console and you can see time series of how the method’s latency behaves over time with anomalies clearly highlighted.
 If configured, an Amazon SNS notification will also be sent when a new anomaly is detected.